 In this school we combine our acts of worship with assembly, helping to ensure that worship takes place within a broad educational framework.
-The whole school meets together on a Monday and Friday, with a Key Stage Two assembly on a Wednesday, a Key Stage One assembly on a Thursday and there is a worshipful time in the classroom on the other days the children do not come together as a whole school of a key stage (KS1 - Tuesday and Wednesday and KS2 Tuesday and Thursday).
+The whole school meets together on a Monday and Friday, with a Key Stage One assembly on a Wednesday, a Key Stage Two assembly on a Thursday and there is a worshipful time in the classroom on the other days the children do not come together as a whole school or a key stage.

-The Senior Leadership Team leads the whole school worship, with a rota of other staff leading worship on other days.
+The Headteacher and Deputy Headteacher leads the whole school worship, with a rota of other staff leading worship on other days.
 We actively seek opportunities for visitors to come to lead our assemblies, including leaders from other faiths, local community police officers, charity workers etc.